 If you’re adventure seekers at heart, treat yourselves to a self-guided tour of the waterfront and beaches around the coast of Clearwater and St. Petersburg beaches, or make the bike ride from Tampa to Clearwater on the Courtney Campbell Causeway.

 Escape to the white sands of the Gulf of Mexico and enjoy easy access to Clearwater attractions by staying at the Gulf View Hotel on the Beach.
 All rooms feature private balconies and kitchenettes so you an enjoy a private condo experience with beach views.
-If you plan on touring Pass-a-Grille attractions or just clocking in some beach time, stay at the Havana Inn in St. Pete Beach, a newer, renovated hotel with spacious suites that include fully equipped kitchens.
+If you plan on touring Pass-a-Grille attractions or just clocking in some beach time, first check out Visit Pass-A-Grille for ideas and then grab a room at the Havana Inn in St. Pete Beach, a newer, renovated hotel with spacious suites that include fully equipped kitchens.

 Explore local trails and the ocean from a whole new perspective with a beach horse ride.
 C Ponies in St. Petersburg offers beach horseback riding near the Skyway Bridge and includes a chance to swim on horseback where you can see dolphins and stingrays along the way.
 If you’re in the mood for a relaxing hike, head to Caladesi Island State Park, a Florida Gem with a pine forest and mangrove swamps.
 You’ll find a 3.5-mile trail around the island ripe for exploring.